beholder-rpa/WoWChat.Net/README.md

   * Wrath of the Lich King (Tested with Ascension)

 Features:
-* Clientless (Does not need the WoW Client to be open or even installed to run - this means you can run a chatbot on something as small as a Raspberry PI or a $5/mo Digital Ocean droplet)
+* Clientless (Does not need the WoW Client to be open or even installed to run - this means you can run a chat bot on something as small as a Raspberry PI or a $5/mo Digital Ocean droplet)
 * Runs within a dotNet Core program, and therefore works on Windows, Mac, and Linux.

 ## How it works